Duke of Silesia: Partitions of Silesia

-In 1173 Bolesław returned and he agreed to let Mieszko and Bolesław rule in their own Duchies, separated from the Duchy of Silesia.
+In 1173, Bolesław returned and he agreed to let Mieszko and Bolesław rule in their own Duchies, separated from the Duchy of Silesia.
 This led to the creation of the Duchy of Racibórz for Mieszko I and the Duchy of Opole for Jarosław, beginning the fragmentation of the Duchy of Silesia.
 The territories controlled by Mieszko I and Jarosław roughly corresponded to what is known as Upper Silesia, while the territories remaining with Bolesław I roughly corresponded to Lower Silesia.

 Lower Silesia

-Duchy of Lower Silesia was a direct continuation of the Duchy of Silesia, but without the territories roughly corresponding to Upper Silesia; hence it was composed of the territories roughly corresponding to Lower Silesia.
-Some sources refer to it as the Duchy of Silesia; some as Duchy of Lower Silesia; others yet as the Duchy of Wrocław (Breslau).
+Duchy of Lower Silesia was a direct continuation of the Duchy of Silesia, but without the territories roughly corresponding to Upper Silesia; hence, it was composed of the territories roughly corresponding to Lower Silesia.
+Some sources refer to it as the Duchy of Silesia; some as the Duchy of Lower Silesia; others yet as the Duchy of Wrocław (Breslau).
 Wrocław was the capital of the Duchy of Silesia, yet this early (1172–1248) Duchy of Silesia should not be confused with the smaller Duchy of Wrocław that was created with further fragmentation in 1248.

 The Duchy went through various border changes in the coming years, sometimes losing and sometimes gaining territory.
-In 1248 Lower Silesia was divided when Bolesław II had to cede the Duchy of Wrocław to his younger brother Henry III.
+In 1248, Lower Silesia was divided when Bolesław II had to cede the Duchy of Wrocław to his younger brother Henry III.

 Upper Silesia

-Upper Silesia was divided into the Duchies of Cieszyn, and Opole-Racibórz.
-In 1340 the Duchy of Racibórz was united with Opava, a Bohemian fief.
+Upper Silesia was divided into the Duchies of Cieszyn and Opole-Racibórz.
+In 1340, the Duchy of Racibórz was united with Opava, a Bohemian fief.

 Piast Dukes of Silesia

-Partitions of Polish Silesia under Piast dynasty
+Partitions of Polish Silesia under the Piast dynasty

 Below follows a simplified table of Silesia's partitions: